fenggeorgeyu/bitcoind-docker-deploy/README.md

 - `testnet=1` (the initial setting of this repo) will connect to the *test net*.
 The test net is designed as a safer testing environment for developers.
 - `regtest=1` connect to the *regtest* net
+- `blocksonly=1` only download blockchain data, no mining is involved
 - If no network parameter is given, or uncommenting the above two parameters, the bitcoin core client will by default connect to the *main net*.

 # how to run